odCat/gtypist/lessons/s.typ

  :My heart is in the coffin there with Caesar,
  :And I must pause till it come back to me.

-I:The Merchant of Venice, Act IV, Scene I (A Court of Justice).
+I:The Merchant of Venice, Act IV, Scene I (A Court of Justice 1/2) *:_S_R_L39
-*:_S_R_L39
 S:The quality of mercy is not strain'd;
  :It droppeth as the gentle rain from heaven